 Cyclones in Mauritius

-Between January and March, high temperatures, high humidity and an unstable atmosphere can lead to the development of tropical depressions.
+Between January and April, high temperatures, high humidity and an unstable atmosphere can lead to the development of tropical depressions.
 Ocean temperatures above 26°C at depth (about 28/29°C at the surface) are favorable to the formation of tropical depressions.
+The high temperature produces intense evaporation and moisture transfers from the ocean to the atmosphere.
+The state of the air mass and the wind circulation will be the final conditions for the development of the tropical depression.

-Cyclone alert in Mauritius
+Cyclone alert system

 In the Indian Ocean, cyclones range from tropical storms to intense tropical cyclones.
 If these depressions become a threat to the island, the weather station broadcasts different classes of warnings through the media.

-Class 3: to allow (if possible) 6 hours of daylight before the onset of 120 km/h gusts.
+- Class 3: To allow (if possible) 6 hours of daylight before the onset of 120 km/h gusts.
 The population should remain sheltered, businesses should release employees and insurance companies no longer cover vehicles on the road.

-Class 4: When gusts reach 120 km/h and there is no improvement.
+- Class 4: When gusts reach 120 km/h and there is no improvement.
 People should stay in their homes.

 Useful link: